Vasily Anisimov: Biography

-Anisimov's working methods were described by Dmitry Bosov, chairman of the board of Alltek investment:“There are people who are looking for conflicts, and there are people who, on the contrary, try to avoid them.
+Anisimov's working methods were described by Dmitry Bosov, chairman of the board of Alltek investment:"There are people who are looking for conflicts, and there are people who, on the contrary, try to avoid them.
 Anisimov is just from the second breed.
 It was Vasily Vasilyevich who then put everyone in Krasnoyarsk at the negotiating table.
 It took him two months, after which all three groups of shareholders worked at the enterprise for two and a half years."Transconsult sold its assets to partner company Renova for an undisclosed sum in 2000.

 Business interests

+Before 1999, he was on the Board of Directors of the July 1990 established Bidzina Ivanishvili associated Moscow based Rossiysky Credit Bank (ОАО АКБ «Российский кредит»).

 Metalloinvest

 In 2000, after being sued by fellow Russian billionaire Mikhail Khodorkovsky, Anisimov liquidated most of his assets.
 Anisimov re-emerged in 2004 as a co-owner of Metalloinvest with fellow billionaires Alisher Usmanov and Andrei Skoch.
 Anisimov had been friends with Usmanov since 1989, “I always informed Vasily about the appearance of certain major acquisitions.”
 Usmanov was reported as saying.

 Metalloinvest went on to become Russia's largest iron ore mining company.
 The company has three main businesses: iron ore, steel and scrap metal.

 In December 2004 Anisimov and Usmanov acquired 97.6% of Mikhailovsky GOK, in one of the largest private equity deals in Russian history.
 Negotiations were led by Anisimov.
 In 2005 the company took over Lebedinsky GOK, the largest supplier of hot-briquettes iron in Russia.
 Moldova Steel Works, the largest industrial plant in Transnistria was another Metalloinvest asset.
 It employed over 1000 workers and engineers and 90% of its products were exported abroad.
 The company was returned to the Transnistrian state in 2015.

 Anisimov eventually sold his 20% stake in the Metalloinvest to Russian bank VTB in 2011 citing the need for a change in The Moscow Times, "I am 59 years old, and I work 18 hours a day.
 I would like to spend more time with my family" Anisimov also stated he wanted to devote more time to his real estate development business interests.
 The stake was subsequently bought back by Metolloinvest in 2012.

 A subsequent court action brought by the family of the late Badri Patarkatsishvili in 2014 over part-entitlement to the 20% Metalloinvest share was settled out of court.
 Details of the settlement remained confidential.